tamerlan-b/how-to/profile_with_hotspot_in_docker.md

 ```
 if you use Ubuntu version < 20.04, then compile hotspot from source.

-4. Compile your programm with debug symbols:
+4. Compile your program with debug symbols:
 For example in CMakeLists.txt add flag:
 ```cmake
 set(CMAKE_BUILD_TYPE RelWithDebInfo)